Can You Use Retinoids and Benzoyl Peroxide to Fight Acne?July 18, 2022

 Can You Use Benzoyl Peroxide and Retinoids at the Same Time?

-Whether you’re creating an over-the-counter skin-care routine or visiting a dermatologist, benzoyl peroxide and retinoids or retinol can be helpful when it comes to fighting acne, but it’s important to note that they work in different ways.
+Whether you’re creating an over-the-counter skincare routine or visiting a dermatologist, benzoyl peroxide and retinoids can be helpful when it comes to fighting acne, but it’s important to note that they work in different ways.
 Retinoids work deep in the pore to keep them from clogging, according to Dr. Howe.
 “Benzoyl peroxide, on the other hand, kills the bacteria associated with acne, and reduces oil production.”

 While it may seem like using both ingredients would make your acne better, that’s not necessarily the case.
 In fact, applying both at the same time can be detrimental.
-“BPO and retinoids should not be used together because they will deactivate each other and make the retinoid ineffective,” says Dr. Houshmand.
+“Benzoyl peroxide and retinoids should not be used together because they will deactivate each other and make the retinoid ineffective,” says Dr. Houshmand.
 “The combination is also irritating to the skin.”

-How to Incorporate Both Ingredients Into Your Skin-Care Routine
+How to Incorporate Both Ingredients Into Your Skincare Routine

-Even though retinoids and benzoyl peroxide shouldn’t be used directly after one another, that doesn’t mean you can’t use both ingredients in your skin-care routine.
+Even though retinoids and benzoyl peroxide shouldn’t be used directly after one another, that doesn’t mean you can’t use both ingredients in your skincare routine.
 “I would recommend a benzoyl peroxide wash with a low percentage in the morning and thoroughly rinse off the skin,” says Dr. Houshmand.
-“Then use a retinol or retinoid at night sparingly and only several times a week.”
+“Then, use a retinol or retinoid at night sparingly and only several times a week.”

 Depending on your skin type, this routine may still be too aggressive.
 “A fair number of people will become irritated when attempting to use these two ingredients,” says Dr. Howe.
 “Signs of this irritation are redness, scaling, dryness or fissuring of the skin.
 The skin may also feel sensitive or even slightly painful.”

 Design: Hannah Packer